Bob, Agent of Hydra: Fictional character biography

 Bob assists Deadpool when an old enemy threatens all of reality.
-Disposing of 'T-Ray' had caused magical breakage through multiple realms, so Doctor Strange sends Deadpool and Bob through said realms; their mission requires a monster slain in each one.
+Disposing of T-Ray had caused magical breakage through multiple realms, so Doctor Strange sends Deadpool and Bob through said realms; their mission requires a monster slain in each one.
 Deadpool usually ends up saving Bob's life in each realm as well.

 After two years of absence, Deadpool again calls upon Bob to help secure an escape route for him and Shiklah.
 Despite initially being offended by Deadpool's long absence, he agrees to help, somehow getting a Hydra Carrier to rescue them.
 However, the trio gets kidnapped by MODOK, interested in Shiklah's succubus powers.
 They manage to escape, but in the process Bob gets his legs badly crushed and, as Shiklah pleads for his safety, Deadpool agrees to dump him to a veterinary clinic at first, then a real hospital.
-He recovers enough to help Deadpool fend off Dracula's forces, using a stolen MODOK's chair to move around in his broken legs.
+He recovers enough to help Deadpool fend off Dracula's forces, using MODOK's chair for mobility.
 He eventually manages to make a full recovery, attending Wade and Shiklah's wedding.

-Much later, a mysterious conspiracy draws in those Deadpool cares for.
-This garners Bob a severe beating.

-Later, Bob is a host for a returned Madcap, partially regenerated after vaporizing himself.
-He imbedded himself inside Bob, and forced Bob to assist him in his revenge against Deadpool.
-Madcap then tore himself from Bob to attach to Deadpool.

-Bob is again working for Deadpool.
-Wade Wilson had erased several years of his own memory, due to highly unpleasant incidents.
-Bob assists Negasonic Teenage Warhead in taking Deadpool to Weirdworld.
-Bob was able to rig a communication system that mostly ignored the weirdness of Weirdworld.